blabla1337/skf-flask/skf/markdown/code_examples/java/30-code_example--session_hijacking_and_fixation--.md

 	/*
-	As soon as a user logs into your application you must store his session id as wel as his IP adress allong with his userID.
+	As soon as a user logs into your application you must store his session id as wel as his IP address along with his userID.
 This information will be used later on in your application in order to identify possible session hijacking.

 	TABLE track_sessions